 In December 2010 I read Tim Ferris’ book The 4-Hour Body and decided to give his approach a try while beginning to read anything and everything I could about the effect of consumption of refined carbohydrates.
 One of the books that had the biggest impact on me was Why We Get Fat and What to do About it by Gary Taubes.
 This was really the first time I had given insulin much thought.
 I wasn’t diabetic so why should I care about insulin?
 The information Taubes presented was eye-opening and lead me down a path to eating strictly low carb.
 I was still counting macronutrients but I was no longer as worried about calories.

 While eating “low carb” I didn’t see any progress on the scale and continued to see big swings up in weight if I really overate or had any refined carbs.
 I was happy with my weight and how I looked in clothes for the first time in my life.
 But, I felt like there had to be more to the equation.
 I had heard the word “paleo” thrown around a lot and considered it another fad diet that would fade as quickly as it had gained popularity.
-But, the more research I did, the more I realized that paleo (or “primal”) isn’t a fad at all.
-Rather it’s a sound, traditional nutrition approach that only made more sense as I learned more.
+But, the more research I did, the more I realized that paleo (or “primal”) isn’t a fad at all, it just has an unfortunate name that I think we’re all tired of.
+Rather it’s a sound, traditional nutrition approach based on evolution that only made more sense as I learned more.
 Thanks to amazing bloggers and podcasters I quickly learned as much as I could and decided that this was the right lifestyle for me.

-Now I live what I call a “practically primal” life because I am as primal as I can be without being impractical.
-I don’t eat any processed foods.
-I only eat animal products if they are from properly raised animals.
-When I do use dairy, it’s raw (unpasteurized).
+Now I live what I call a “practically primal” life because I eat and live as traditionally as I can be without being impractical.
+I don’t eat many processed foods.
+I purchase meat from local ranchers who raise their livestock properly and I have a new found love for raw milk.
 I use natural beauty and cleaning products.
-I no longer do chronic cardio.
-I enjoy long walks a few times a week and lift weights to build muscle.
-I practice daily 14-20 hour fasts rather than eating multiple small meals per day*.
-I eat large amounts of leafy greens, moderate amounts of protein and a virtually unlimited amount of healthy fats.
-I sleep at least 8 hours every night (though sleep was never a problem for me!).
+I do workouts that I enjoy, such as lifting weights and walking outdoors, rather than workouts I hate but feel I have to do.
+I sleep at least 8 hours every night (though sleep was never a problem for me!) and try to “play” as much as I work.

 I now rarely crave any foods, much less the processed food I used to crave.
 I have a consistent energy level throughout the day rather than a crash mid-afternoon.
-Stress barely affects me anymore and I don’t experience any unwanted emotional swings (such as PMS).
-I couldn’t tell you the last time I had a headache.
+Stress barely affects me anymore and I don’t experience many unwanted emotional swings (such as PMS).
 The rare times I catch a cold it lasts a day and is so minor I hardly notice it’s there.
-I also no longer suffer from the terrible seasonal allergies I used to have, menstrual cramps or joint pain.